Skip to content

 Scraper

-Scraper may be instantiated in one of two ways:
+You can instantiate the scraper in one of two ways:

-• from the code
+• From the code

-• from the YAML file
+• From a YAML file

 config := scraper.NewConfiguration(